 - 3 eggs

-- DO DAY BEFORE: Chop the papaya chunks, figs (removing any tough stem) and apricots to roughly the same size as the raisins and mix all the dried fruit and brandy together.
+- Chop the papaya chunks, figs (removing any tough stem) and apricots to roughly the same size as the raisins and mix all the dried fruit and brandy together.
 Leave overnight, stirring now and again so as much of the fruit as possible can soak up the brandy.

 - In a large bowl, mix the remaining ingredients - apple, carrot, orange juice and zest, suet, breadcrumbs, sugar, flour, eggs, baking powder and spices.
 The eggs can either be beaten separately first or put in last and break them up a bit before you combine everything (my less washing up version!).